matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 Now, let's learn how to deploy your custom accounts and interact directly with the [ContractDeployer](../zksync-v2/system-contracts.md#contractdeployer) system contract.

-In this tutorial we will build a factory that deploys 2-of-2 multisig accounts.
+In this tutorial we build a factory that deploys 2-of-2 multisig accounts.

 ## Preliminaries